srct/bookshare/README.md

 You'll need to create a mysql database 'bookshare' with username 'bookshare' and an appropriate password  to run it out of the box locally.
 (Otherwise, you'll need to configure it for the database of your choice in the `settings.py` file.)

-When you run `$ pip install -r requirements.txt` to install all Python modules, make sure to run `$ pip migrate website && pip migrate bids && pip migrate easy_thumbnails`.
+make sure to run `$ pip migrate website && pip migrate bids && pip migrate easy_thumbnails`.

 ### Keys